Nikitaw26/MyRepo/README.md

 A simple pizza ordering chatbot

 Steps to use the bot<br/>
-1. Select your type of pizza. (veg or non-veg)
+1. Select your type of pizza. (veg or non-veg) anything
 2. Choose a pizza from the given options
 3. Enter size of the pizza
 4. Add toppings if you need any